BalazsH0ffmann/client_data/README.md

 I dropped the columns from the dataframes.

+I wrote the 2 dataframes back to the file system.

+I specifyed the pathway of the files for supporting the functions later.

 I made 3 functions as was desired between the requirements.

 I built up logging function to track the activities and display the reactions from the logging function.